GeoServer Cloud

 Technology Overview

-With GeoServer being a traditional, Spring Framework based, monolithic Servlet/WebMVC application, a logical choice has been made to base the GeoServer derived microservices in the Spring Boot framework.
+Given GeoServer is a traditional, Spring Framework based, monolithic Servlet/WebMVC application, GeoServer Cloud microservices are logically based on the Spring Boot framework.

 Additionally, Spring Cloud technologies enable crucial capabilities such as dynamic service discovery, externalized configuration, distributed events, API gateway, and more.

-Only a curated list of the vast amount of GeoServer extensions will be supported, as they are verified and possibly adapted to work with this project’s architecture.
+Only a curated list of the vast amount number of GeoServer extensions will be supported, as they are verified and potentially adapted to work with this project’s architecture.

 System Architecture Overview